 - ToolTipTitle — A regular tooltip’s title.
 If the title is not specified, it is not displayed.

 To replace regular tooltips with super tooltips, set the ToolTipController.ToolTipType property to SuperTip.
 The controller automatically converts regular tooltips to super tooltips.
 To access this property, you can use the DefaultToolTipController component or a custom controller assigned to the ToolTipController property.
-See the following topic for more information: Tooltips.
+See the following topic for more information: Hints and Tooltips.